-Impact Output Measure Rationale 2013/14 result 2014/15 estimate 2015/16 target 2016/17 target Economic and system 3.2 Policy advice Survey of policy requesters indicates satisfaction with timeliness and quality of PHARMAC's policy advice, out of 5 (1 = poor, 5 = excellent).
+Impact Output Measure Rationale 2014/15 result 2015/16 estimate 2016/17 target 2017/18 target Economic and system 3.2 Policy advice Survey of policy requesters indicates satisfaction with timeliness and quality of PHARMAC's policy advice, out of 5 (1 = poor, 5 = excellent).
 Understanding whether our policy advice to other agencies meets expectations enables PHARMAC to continually improve the quality of that advice.
-PHARMAC surveyed a significantly wider range of policy recipients and policy requesters in July 2014.
-The results gave PHARMAC an average out of a possible score of 5.
-Scores are shown with 2013 results in brackets.
-3.91 (4.33) for timeliness; 4.1 (4.22) for quality of analysis given; 4 (4.50) for relevance; 3.82 (4.11) for clarity; and 3.45 (4.11) for clarity; and 3.64 (4.33) for informal policy support and availability.
-We estimate an average survey score of at least 4.5 in each area.
-An average survey score of at least 4.5 in each area.
-An average survey score of at least 4.5 in each area.
+PHARMAC surveyed policy requesters in July 2015.
+The following scores are an average out of 5.
+4.17 for timeliness of advice 4.5 for relevance of the advice 4.5 for thoroughness; 4.33 for clarity; 4.33 for the quality of the analysis; and 4.67 for informal policy support and availability.
+We will achieve an average survey score of at least 4.0 in each area.
+We will achieve an average survey score of at least 4.0 in each area.
+We will achieve an average survey score of at least 4.0 in each area.
 Economic and system 3.3 Rebates distribution All rebates are collected and distributed to DHBs in accordance with PHARMAC policy.
 Effective management of rebates provides certainty to DHBs.
-Achieved.
-All rebates collected were distributed to DHBs in accordance with PHARMAC policy.
-We estimate all fund use will be in accordance with PHARMAC policy.
-All fund use is in accordance with PHARMAC policy.
-All fund use is in accordance with PHARMAC policy.
+All fund use was in accordance with PHARMAC policy.
+All fund use will be in accordance with PHARMAC policy.
+All fund use will be in accordance with PHARMAC policy.
+All fund use will be in accordance with PHARMAC policy.